krobelus/git-branchstack/README.md

 Sometimes I am working on multiple unrelated changes to a [Git] repository.
 Instead of checking out a separate branch for each change, I prefer to do most of my work on a single branch.
-This [blog post] list some advantages.
+This [blog post] lists some advantages.

 Git already supports this workflow via [git format-patch] and [git send-email],